bildungsroman/bildungsroman.github.io/README.md

 # annaspysz.com
-A personal portfolio website using JS (created in the bad old days before I knew how to code)
+A personal portfolio website build using Gatsby.

 View it at annaspysz.com